shipleydm/IS7024_Project/README.md

 >
 >**When**  I search for "infinity war".
 >
->**Then**  I should receive an error message with 503 internal servor error.
+>**Then**  I should receive an error message with 503 Service Unavailable servor error.
 Please try again later.

 ## Requirement 2: View list of trending movies
 ### Scenario
 As a user interested in movies, I want to be able to view a list of trending movies.

 ### Dependencies
-Trending Movies data is available and accessible.
+Trending movie data is available and accessible.

 ### Assumptions
 Names are stated in English.